openplans/openblock-old/obdemo/README.txt

 * everyblock provides some scraper scripts (which use ebdata).

+* obadmin provides the "oblock" setup command that we use for installation and bootstrapping.

 For the maps, we use a free base layer based on Open Street Map and hosted by OpenGeo.
 Consequently, we don't need ebgeo or Mapnik.